4-Chess - Adversaries and Allies

 PAWNS

-5. The en-passing rule is the same as in two-player chess, and usually only occurs with pawns coming in laterally from the side players.
+The en-passing rule is the same as in two-player chess, and can also occur with pawns coming in laterally from the side players.
 The test is also the same -- if the passing pawn (only on first move) could have been captured if only one move was made instead of two, the passed pawn may capture it on his next move.
 If not taken on the first opportunity, en passing is forfeited.

 CHECK

-A player may move his king into a check.
+player may move his king into a check.
 This is allowed because other players may intervene, deliberately or inadvertently, to block or cancel a check.
 It is very risky to deliberately risk a check, because an ally may suddenly turn adversary, or not be successful in interceding.
-As a courtesy, a player should be warned if he moves a king or queen into check.
+An opponent may warn a player moving a king or queen into check, but it is not required -- because his ally, if he has one, may also warn him .

 CHECKMATE